footios/burger/README.md

 ### commit: added handlers

 In BurgerBuilder we added two funcs which hanlde the adding and removing of ingredients (L. 124).

+### commit: less case

+We tried to find a solution for the error that occured when trying to remove an ingredient, while its value was 0.
+Check the case-less branch....